Which is better sod or seed

 Landscaping

-The answer to 'which is better sod or seed' is that both sod and seed have their own advantages and the best option depends on your specific needs and preferences.
-Sod provides an instant lawn that is fully established, while seeding takes more time but can be a more cost-effective option.
-Sod is great for quick results and controlling erosion, while seed allows you to customize the grass type and is better for uneven or sloped terrain.
+The answer to 'which is better sod or seed' is that both sod and seed have their own advantages, and the best option depends on your specific needs and situation.
+Sod provides an instant, mature lawn, while seeding takes more time but can be more cost-effective.

 Step-by-Step Guide